artemave/vagrant-forge-sandbox/README.md

 # VagrantForgeSandbox

-Common vagrant provisioning for forge sandbox hidden in a gem
+Common vagrant provisioning (certificates and sandbox rpms) for forge sandbox hidden in a gem.

+Requires vagrant base box converted from forge sandbox.

 ## Usage

 Add this line to your application's Gemfile:

     gem 'vagrant-forge-sandbox', git: "https://github.com/artemave/vagrant-forge-sandbox.git"
+    gem 'vagrant-vbguest' # not required but strongly advised

 Install bundle: